1050 S. Hill Street,

 The Belasco Theatre was closed in 1952, as the area began to become run-down.
 By the 1970’s it had become the Metropolitan Community Church (a gay church).
 The moved out of the building by 1984 and the building remained closed and empty.
 It occasionally was used as a location for a film shoot, including the 2001 John Travolta movie "Swordfish".
 There were plans proposed in 2002 to convert the building into a nightclub, like the adjacent Mayan Theatre but this was not done.

 Almost $10million has now been spent renovating the Belasco Theatre and it re-opened as a live and events venue on March 19, 2011.
+In January 2020 it was taken over by Live Nation.

 The Belasco Theatre is designated a Historic-Cultural Monument.